 - BME spoke about their Power BI Support Package offer which provides excellent value for money alongside a range of services specifically aimed at the HE community.

-- The ‘wise old heads’ at the University of Leicester shared their transition to Power BI, the phased implementation process and the delivery of Power BI training through their Microsoft Teams.
+- The ‘wise old heads’ at the University of East London shared their transition to Power BI, the phased implementation process and the delivery of Power BI training through their Microsoft Teams.
 Special mention must be made of their ‘Tube Map’ – very ‘East London’!

 - Microsoft’s presentation looking at the remarkable rise of Power BI and the road ahead reminded us all that even the most successful IT companies can fall victim to the foibles of technology!